Discord installation failed in Windows 10 [SIMPLEST SOLUTIONS]

 Usually, when Discord cannot be used, users decide to reinstall the software.
 Well, if you try to do that you will most likely notice that the installation process will fail.
 And that can be fixed by following the next steps.

-How to fix Discord install issues in Windows 10
+How do I fix Discord install issues in Windows 10?

 First, uninstall Discord from your device: